 - Cloud-Based DMS — Similar to server-based systems, a cloud storage system provides you with an increased level of access to your records.
-However, with cloud storage, your records are in an internet server.
-This means you can access the information from any computer in any location with internet connection.
+However, with cloud storage, your records are on an internet server.
+This means you can access the information from any computer in any location with an internet connection.

 Determining which system is best depends on the size of your organization, as well as the product or service you offer.
 For example, a hospital or other medical practice may think twice about utilizing document imaging for the management of its records.
-This limits accessibility of information.
+This limits the accessibility of information.

 There are a couple of services that will help to ease the transitional process.
 With day-forward scanning, you choose a date to start scanning in all of your records.
 Moving forward, any new documents received should be scanned into your system.
 This allows you to continue business-as-usual operations, scanning in older documents as needed.

 If you’re ready to make the switch to a hybrid system, Record Nations can take the headache out of the process.
-We offer customized solutions and competitive pricing in order to provide you with the most affordable option available.
+We offer customized solutions and competitive pricing to provide you with the most affordable option available.

 To get started, take a minute to fill out the form or give us a call at (866) 385-3706.
 Within minutes of speaking with our agent, you will connect with local contractors in your area who will provide free, no-obligation quotes for your project.